 Let’s start again.
 Since forever, big car companies have relentlessly combatted Anglians winning titles with a budget of approximately a nickel and a dime.
 Renault being the leader, everyone started to spend millions to acquire the ultimate weapon: the turbocharged engine.
 A supercharged power unit is smaller, more compact, more powerful (in theory).
 But that’s a very advanced technology and it requires lots of money.

-FISA and FOCA were bound to conflict.
+FISA and FOCA were bound to go to war.
 Balestre is kind of worried about safety but this would mean a major change in the regulations, leading to a cost explosion.
-FOCA-affiliated teams just start to get rich, they don’t want to roll with turbocharged engines because it’s too expensive, let alone with a radical rethinking of how to build a car…
+FOCA-affiliated teams are just starting to get rich, they don’t want to roll with turbocharged engines because it’s too expensive, let alone a radical rethinking of how to build a car…

 From 1979 to 1980, Balestre is messing with the FOCA.
 The Frenchman tries to break the agreements with the race organisers and he imposes his own technical regulation without the teams consent.
-The last straw comes shortly after.
-Drivers are now obliged to attend a pre-race briefing.
+The last straw comes after drivers are forced to attend a pre-race briefing.
 Obviously, FOCA drivers boycott the whole thing.
 In response, Balestre puts his finger where it hurts the most: the wallet.